dojo/docs/dojox/mdnd.rst

 Usage
 =====

-TODO: how to use the component/class/method
+How to use the component:

 .. code-block :: html
   :linenos: